Chholiya: Significance

 Apart from its origins in the martial traditions of the people of Kumaon, it also has religious significance.
 This art form is mainly performed by the Rajput community in their marriage processions.
 Chholiya is performed in marriages and is believed to be auspicious as it provides protection from evil spirits and demons.
 Marriage processions were believed to be vulnerable to such spirits who target peoples happiness.
 It was a common belief that demons followed a marriage procession or Baryat/Barat to bewitch the newly married and performance of Chholiya could prevent this.

 Instruments

 The turi (तुरी), nagphani (नागफनी) and ransing (रणसिंघ) belonging to the brass instrument family are traditional instruments of the Kumaon division, were earlier used in battles to increase the morale of the troops, are used.

 Percussion instruments like dhol (ढोल), damau (दमाऊ) which are also native to Kumaun are played by professional musicians known as dholies.

 Masakbeen (मसकबीन) or Bagpipe introduced by the British in Kumaun as instruments played in marching bands were assimilated into the wide range of instruments played.

-Woodwind instruments like the nausuriya muruli (नौसुरिया मुरूली) (lit. the nine note flute) akind of flute and jyonya (ज्योंया) (lit. twin flute) a type of double flute native to Kumaun is also played.
+Woodwind instruments like the nausuriya muruli (नौसुरिया मुरूली) (lit. the nine note flute) a kind of flute and jyonya (ज्योंया) (lit. twin flute) a type of double flute native to Kumaun is also played.